LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 In this work we propose a fully automatic approach to computing dense and robust inter-epoch feature correspondences.
 Our method consists of a rough co-registration by finding feature correspondences between DSMs derived within single epochs, and a precise feature matching on original RGB images.
 Our main contributions include:
 * By matching DSMs, we are able to obtain robust rough co-registration as the 3D landscape often stays globally stable over time.
 * Under the guidance of co-registered orientations and DSMs, we reduce the difficulty in precise matching by: (1) narrowing down the search space; (2) reducing the combinatorial complexity since only overlapping images are analyzed;
 * By proposing a tiling scheme (including  one-to-many tiling in rough co-registration andone-to-one tiling in precise matching), we are opening up the possibility to scale-up the deep learning methods for feature matching.
-As we have shown ***ref paper***, using them out-of-the-box is inefficient.
+As we have shown [^3], using them out-of-the-box is inefficient.
 Large images demand high computing resources, while deep learning feature extraction methods are presumably trained on small images.
 * By including priors about the geometry (in form of DSMs), we can filter candidate correspondences: each three correspondences projected to DSM serve to compute a 3D Helmert transformation between epochs, and most importantly provide a 2D constraint on all images' correspondences.